RENAL PROBLEMS

 What surveillance modality should be used and at what frequency should it be performed?

-All survivors at risk:
+Survivors at risk:

-• Tubular function testing consisting of:
+• Glomerular and tubular function testing

 What other advice should be given with a nephrectomy?